How It WorksCairn

 Year-over-Year

-Index low to high over the trailing twelve months (seasonally adjusted)
+Index low to high over the latest twelve months in the page-pack series.

 Understanding the Manheim Used Vehicle Value Index